koreader/koreader/doc/Hacking.md

 Anything printed by `logger.dbg` starts with `DEBUG`.

-Logs outputs are saved in to `crash.log` in the `koreader` directory.
+On most target platforms, log output is saved to `crash.log` in the `koreader` directory.

 ```
 04/06/17-21:44:53 DEBUG foo